mxmauro/mxlib/Source/OpenSSL/Source/doc/designs/quic-design/quic-api-ssl-funcs.md

 ### What should `SSL_pending` and `SSL_has_pending` do?

-`SSL_pending` traditionally yields the number of bytes buffered inside a SSL object available for immediate reading.
+`SSL_pending` traditionally yields the number of bytes buffered inside an SSL object available for immediate reading.
 For QUIC, we can just make this report the current size of the receive stream buffer.